nstielau/cucumber-varnishtest/README.md

 # Varnishtest Cucumber

 This let's you use Gherkin, the language of BDD, to write behavior-level checks for your VCL.

+## Project status
+This is currently a Proof of Concept.

+I think this is probably the easiest/best way to get started with testing your Varnish config, but it might take a bit of extended as you test out your use-cases.

+Definitely fork and don't rely on this code not changing, though ;)

 ## To run